 Mistletoe therapy may therefore be seen as a meaningful supplement to conventional therapies.

-The normal method of giving the subcutaneous injection is described below and reference is made to the typical side-effects and the readily observed therapeutic effects.
+The normal method of giving the subcutaneous injection can be described, and reference can be made to the typical side-effects and the readily observed therapeutic effects.